 Gong meditation benefits

 Meditation gong sound therapy has been practiced for thousands of years.
 It is believed that gong baths help to reduce stress as well as opening up your emotional blockages.
 Scientific evidence suggests that sound therapy causes human DNA strands to auto-repair when they get damaged.
-Not only does playing certain tones promote vitality and healing, it also enhances our levels of happiness.
+Not only does playing certain tones promote vitality and healing, it may also enhance your happiness.
 A large number of alternative healthcare clinics utilize different sound techniques in the management of certain ailments.
 This attests to the incredible gong meditation benefits that patients can accrue once they try sound therapy.

 Research-based perks of meditation gong sound therapy

 A research that was spearheaded by one Dr. Hashim Ahmed in the United Kingdom reported that 90% of male prostate cancer patients were successfully cured using sound wave therapy.
 Furthermore, no harmful side effects were exhibited.
 A similar study was conducted by the German Klaus Tschira Foundation to study the effects of sound therapy on tinnitus.
 The results were eye-opening: a variety of sound therapy techniques were found to reduce symptoms of chronic tinnitus significantly.
 Patients reported a dramatic reduction in the symptoms they previously exhibited.
 Doctors further took MRI images of the patients’ brains to ascertain whether the therapy truly worked.
 Some brain areas believed to trigger the undesirable symptoms of tinnitus were activated.
-This evidence disproves any criticism raised by certain individuals concerning the tremendous healing power of gong meditation.
+While there is a lot of criticism raised by certain individuals concerning the healing power of gong meditation there is also a lot of evidence that it can be beneficial.

-Clearly, sounds and words are more than tools of communication – they are powerful forces that have a direct impact on our health and general wellness.
-The gong meditation benefits described above are scientifically proven and can’t simply be swept under the rug.
-Thinking of trying out gong meditation yourself?
-Try looking around for meditation classes or download a meditation app.
-I personally recommend the Mindworks: Guided Meditation App because it contains an assortment of valuable daily meditations, Mind Talks and similar resources that will enrich your meditation practice.
+Clearly, sounds and words are more than tools of communication – they are powerful forces that have a direct impact on our health and general wellness that are scientifically based.
+But an even more beneficial tool is actually performing mindfulness meditation practice.
+Thinking of trying out mindfulness meditation yourself?
+Try looking around for meditation classes or download the Mindworks: Guided Meditation App.
+It contains a valuable assortment of daily meditations, Mind Talks and similar resources that will enrich your meditation practice.